Exploring Peru by Rail – Incredible Train Journeys in Peru

 An early morning hike above Lake Lagunillas and descending the steps to the 8000-year old rupestrian rock paintings of the Sumbay Caves were also offered.

 We had commenced our trip by flying from Lima to Cusco, allowing two days to get accustomed to the higher altitude and to visit Machu Picchu and the Sacred Valley.
-When travelling the train route starting from Cusco, the climb to Abra Crucero Alto, the highest point of the Peru train journey at 4528m, is more gradual than when you leave from Arequipa, allowing more time to adjust to the ascending altitude.
+When travelling Peru by train starting from Cusco, the climb to Abra Crucero Alto, the highest point of the journey at 4528m, is more gradual than when you leave from Arequipa, allowing more time to adjust to the ascending altitude.
 (For the Americans that is over 14,800 feet.)
 However, Belmond is well prepared for potential altitude sickness with oxygen in every cabin and an excellent Andean nurse on call 24/7 if needed.

 Belmond offers a more extensive package deal starting from Lima, but with limited time available we chose the 3day/2 night option that included travel, double bed cabin with en-suite, all meals, drinks and side trips.